Why Waiting to Buy Life Insurance Almost Always Costs More Than You Think

 If you are leaning toward a permanent policy like whole life or universal life, waiting can be doubly costly because these products often build cash value over time.
 The earlier you start, the more time that cash value has to grow tax-deferred.

 Waiting can mean missing out on years of potential savings growth and financial flexibility, especially in policies designed to serve as both protection and wealth building.
+Permanent policies also play a role in estate planning, where starting early gives you more options for structuring wealth transfer and managing estate taxes.

 Working With Someone Who Knows the Market Helps